 Each province and territory has its own social assistance program(s), so no two are the same.
 Each program has different administrative rules, eligibility criteria, benefit levels, and provisions concerning special types of assistance.
-However, the basic structure of social assistance is much the same across the country, even though the specifics vary.
+However, even though the specifics vary, the basic structure of social assistance is much the same across the country.

-In order to qualify for social assistance, a household’s assets must fall below certain limits set by each province and territory.
-These limits can vary by household size and, in some jurisdictions, they vary for those applying for welfare compared to those already receiving it.
+In order to qualify and continue to be eligible for social assistance, a household’s assets must fall below certain limits set by each province and territory.
+These limits can vary by household size, and some jurisdictions set different limits for those applying for social assistance compared to those already receiving it.

-Appendix 1 shows the liquid asset exemption levels in effect as of January 2018 and details of the changes that occurred during the year.
+Appendix 1 shows the liquid asset exemption levels in effect in each jurisdiction as of January 2019 and details of the changes that occurred during the year.

-Once a household has met the asset test, it has to complete an income test to determine if it is eligible for social assistance.
+Once a household has met the asset test, an income test is applied to determine eligibility for social assistance.
 Certain aspects of a household’s income are not taken into account when determining the amount of social assistance.
-For example, the Canada Child Benefit, child welfare payments, and federal and provincial/territorial tax credits are all considered exempt income but Employment Insurance benefits and Workers’ Compensation payments are not.
-For every dollar of non-exempt income a household has, its social assistance payment is reduced by a dollar.
+For example, the Canada Child Benefit, child welfare payments, and federal and provincial/territorial tax credits are all considered exempt income, but Employment Insurance benefits and Workers’ Compensation payments typically are not.
+For every dollar of non-exempt income a household has, social assistance payments are typically reduced by a dollar.

 Some earnings from employment are also exempt from the income test.
-This allows recipients to earn a certain amount of money without affecting their social assistance payments, creating a modest work incentive.
+This allows people receiving social assistance to earn a certain amount of money without impacting their benefits.
 Each social assistance program has its own way of calculating earnings exemptions, but there are generally three approaches:

-- A flat-rate amount permits a recipient to earn a certain amount after which welfare benefits are reduced dollar for dollar.
+- A flat-rate amount permits a recipient to earn a certain amount after which social assistance benefits are reduced dollar for dollar;

-- A percentage of earnings approach means that welfare benefits are reduced by a certain percentage.
-For example, a 25 per cent exemption rate means that welfare benefits are reduced by 75 cents for every dollar earned.
+- A percentage of earnings approach means that social assistance benefits are reduced by a certain percentage.
+For example, a 25 per cent exemption means that social assistance benefits are reduced by 75 cents for every dollar earned; or

-- A combination of flat-rate and a percentage means that once the flat rate is exceeded, benefits are reduced by a percentage amount.
+- A combination of flat-rate and percentage means that once the flat-rate amount is exceeded, benefits are reduced by a percentage amount.